 Dr. Laura Mae Jacqueline Herzog

-- Use of and access to common-pool resources and the dynamics of social-ecological systems
+- Use of and access to common-pool resources

 - Influence of climate change and land use on aquatic ecosystem services